 Speak with one of our Cambodia specialists who will be delighted to help you plan your ideal holiday.
-Tel: 020 8566 3739 Web: www.transindus.com

 The Temples of Angkor

 Few ancient wonders on the planet cast a spell like Angkor, capital of the Khmer Empire, where generations of megalomaniac kings erected giant temple complexes amid the jungle of what is now northern Cambodia.
 Conceived on a truly astonishing scale, the shrines that today loom over the surrounding forest canopy and paddy fields are all the more miraculous for having lain forgotten for five centuries.
 Not until 1858 did the wider world rediscover the monuments, which have since become the most iconic in Southeast Asia.